-Carpet Replacement/painting (2nd and 3 rd floors and stairs) \$25,000 12 year cycle, FY15-17
+Carpet Replacement/painting (2nd and 3 rd floors and stairs) \$25,000 12 year cycle, FY15-17 The first flood carpet was replaced in 2011.
+All carpets inst wooden floor refinished, and a 2 nd floor corridor/library area pa

 The first flood carpet was replaced in 2011.
 All carpets installed in 2002 need to be replaced, the wooden floor refinished, and a 2nd floor corridor/library area painted.
 Third floor walls to be redone at end of cycle.
-Funding for the capital reserve ust be increased due to the size of this project.
+Funding for the capital reserve must be increased due to the size of this project.